 I learned, through books available at the library (pre-Internet days), how important it is to establish a relationship with a bank representative within the first year of opening an account.

 The representative was eager to let me know what was available, and at the time there was only one option.
-The credit line was offered at an interest rate that fluctuated with the prime rate, and I could secure the line for more than $10,000.
+The credit line was offered at an interest rate that fluctuated with the prime rate, and I could secure the credit for more than $10,000.

-Of course I was asked why I needed the money, to which I responded that buying new business equipment was part of next year’s planning, and I wanted to be ready for those purchases if additional funds were required.
+Of course I was asked why I needed the money, to which I responded that buying new business equipment was part of next year’s planning, and I wanted to be ready for those purchases if additional funds were available.

 I didn’t have an immediate need to borrow the bank’s money, but if I could apply and be approved, why not submit an application?